 The World Wars and Yugoslavia

-Rising out of World War One, Croatia first belonged to the Kingdom of Yugoslavia at the start of the twentieth century.
-Still, strife among many ethnic groups inside Yugoslavia caused Yugoslavia to fall apart in 1991.
-Declaring its independence from Yugoslavia, Croatia began a journey for autonomy.
-Croatia at last acquired international respect as an independent nation in 1995.
+Emerging from World War One, Croatia first belonged to the Kingdom of Yugoslavia at the beginning of the twentieth century.
+Still, conflict among numerous ethnic groups inside Yugoslavia led Yugoslavia to come apart in 1991.
+Declaring its freedom from Yugoslavia, Croatia started a road towards autonomy.
+Croatia at last gained acceptance from other countries as a sovereign nation in 1995.

 Habsburg Rule

 The Ottoman menace withdrew by the late 17th century, and much of Croatia came under Habsburg Monarchy rule.
-Over Austria-Hungary, a huge kingdom including Croatia, the Habsburgs controlled Habsburg control brought difficulties even if it gave stability.
+Over Austria-Hungary, a huge kingdom including Croatia, the Habsburgs controlled, bringing difficulties, even if it gave stability.
 Limited autonomy and frequent conflicts over national identity, language, and administration defined Croatia.
 Motivated by the revolutions sweeping over Europe, Croats started speaking for their freedoms, language, and tradition.

 World War II and Its Effects